Arduino PID Control Tutorial

 Implementing PID in Code

 PID computation must be inside a looping function.
 The first part of the function should be determining the time elapsed.
-In Arduino, the current time can be determined by millis() and the elapsed time is just:
+In Arduino, the function millis() returns the time in milliseconds since the start of the program.
+Hence, the elapsed time is just:

 currentTime = millis();